xhong8/Breast-Cancer-Classification/README.md

 ## 4. Methodology
 ### 4.1.
 Data Pipeline
-The data is first loaded and preprocessed, such that unwanted features are removed, and label is encoded in one-hot format.
-Then the data is split into train-validation-test sets, with a ratio of 60:20:20.
+Load the data and then preprocess the data to remove unuse features.
+The label is encoded in one-hot format.
+Next, the data is split into train-validation-test sets, with a ratio of 60:20:20.

 ### 4.2.
 Model Pipeline
 A feedforward neural network is constructed that is catered for classification problem. <br />